pladus/PulseeR/README.md

             |> Async.StartAsTask :> Task
 ```

+## Last thing

-Last thing - you need to use .AddPulseeR(assembliesToScanForRoutines) extension method on IHostBuilder:
+You need to use .AddPulseeR(assembliesToScanForRoutines) extension method on IHostBuilder:

 C#
 ```c#